 Confirm that auto-tagging is enabled in Google Ads.

 Read this Google help article on enabling auto-tagging.

 Check if there is a redirection occurring which is causing the gclid to be removed before Google Analytics runs?

 The Google Click ID (gclid) at the end of the final URL is one indicator our system looks for in order to classify a paid visit as Google Ads.

-Troubleshoot your keyword tracking numbers using this help article.
+Troubleshoot your visitor tracking numbers using this help article.